-2021-22 has been a very busy year Changes that were included in the for Shared Parenting Scotland.
-2020 Children (Scotland) Act are We have taken on new staff. taking a very long time to emerge, launched the pilot of a new as are the results of the Family training programme for separated Justice Modernisation Strategy parents, conducted research on and new case management rules. the views of young people about Despite all these Covid shared parenting and increased the support we offer through our consequences, we do hope that helpline and other services. this major shake-up will eventually
+2021-22 has been a very busy year for Shared Parenting Scotland.
+We have taken on new staff, launched the pilot of a new training programme for separated parents, conducted research on the views of young people about shared parenting and increased the support we offer through our helpline and other services.